hashworks/relaxdays-hackathon-2022-vol-3-orderbatching/README.md

 # orderbatching

-Solution for a warehouse-problem of the RelaxDays summer hackathon in 2022.
+Winning solution for a warehouse-problem of the RelaxDays summer hackathon in 2022.

 ## How to run this project